Jean Chardin

-Jean Chardin (16 November 1643 – 5 January 1713), born Jean-Baptiste Chardin, and also known as Sir John Chardin, was a French jeweller and traveller whose ten-volume book The Travels of Sir John Chardin is regarded as one of the finest works of early Western scholarship on Safavid Iran and the Near East in general.
+Jean Chardin (born Jean-Baptiste Chardin; 16 November 1643 – 5 January 1713), known as Sir John Chardin in England, was a French-born English jeweller, traveller and writer whose ten-volume book The Travels of Sir John Chardin is regarded as one of the finest works of early Western scholarship on Safavid Iran and the Near East in general.

 Life and work

 He was born in Paris, son of a wealthy merchant, jeweller of the Place Dauphine, and followed his father's business.

-In 1664, he started for the East Indies with M. Raisin, a Lyons merchant.

-They journeyed by Constantinople and the Black Sea, reaching Persia early in 1666.
+In 1664, he started working for the East Indies with M. Raisin, a Lyon merchant.
+They journeyed by Constantinople and the Black Sea, reaching Persia in early 1666.
 The same year the shah, Abbas II, made Chardin his agent for the purchase of jewels.

-In the middle of 1667, he visited India and returned to Persia in 1669.
-The next year he arrived in Paris.

-He issued an account of some events to which he was an eyewitness in Persia, entitled 'Le Couronnement de Soleiman Troisième,' Paris, 1671.
+In the mid-1667, he visited India and returned to Persia in 1669, and in the next year he arrived in Paris.
+He issued an account of some events to which he was an eyewitness in Persia, entitled Le Couronnement de Soleiman Troisième Paris, 1671.
 A learned nobleman, Mirza Sefi, a prisoner in his own palace at Isfahan, had entertained him, instructed him in the Persian language, and assisted him in this work.

-Peter de la Croix and Tavernier severely criticised it, while Ange de la Brosse as strongly defended it.
+Pétis de la Croix and Tavernier severely criticised it, while Ange de la Brosse strongly defended it.

-Chardin again started for the East, August 1671.
+Chardin again started for Persia in August of 1671.
+Traveling with writer and artist Guillaume-Joseph Grelot.
 He was at Constantinople from March to July 1672.
 A quarrel between the grand vizier and the French ambassador made the position of French subjects dangerous, and Chardin escaped in a small vessel across the Black Sea, and made a most adventurous journey by Caffa, and through Georgia, and Armenia to Isfahan, which he reached in 1673.
 At Sapias, he was robbed by thugs in Samegrelo of all he possessed except two small bundles, worth £6,000.

-He stayed at Ispahan four years, following the court in all its removals, and making particular journeys throughout the land, from the Caspian to the Persian Gulf and the river Indus, and visiting several Indian cities.
+He stayed at Isfahan four years, following the court in all its removals, and making particular journeys throughout the land, from the Caspian to the Persian Gulf and the river Indus, and visiting several Indian cities.
 By these two journeys he realised a considerable fortune, and, deciding to return home, reached Europe in 1677 by a voyage round the Cape of Good Hope.